 The Texas Venture Labs Investment Competition (TVLIC) is designed to mimic the real-world process of raising venture capital.
 Graduate students from the University of Texas present their ideas for new businesses and receive invaluable feedback from entrepreneurs and investors.
 Many TVLIC competitors go on to launch their businesses.
 Successful competitors have included uShip, Ordoro and Qcue among others.

 The next Texas Venture Labs Investment Competition (TVLIC) will be held on Friday, December 2, 2016 in the AT&T Executive Education and Conference Center.
+The Spring TVLIC will be held on Friday, May 5, 2017.
 Please monitor this page for updated schedules, registration information and judging criteria.

 For automated updates about upcoming TVLIC events, please enter your contact email here: